Safety Awareness Game and Site

 Now, armed with a deep understanding of the problem domain we were able to work out a great solution.
 We knew that we wanted to use Inductive Learning to train commuters to be aware of potential dangers.
 This demanded that the game teaches by showing examples of dangerous situations.
 The conclusion was to build a game that had users identify suspicious activity in the context of the environments (bus station, airport, subway) of common commuter travel.
 To give life to the game we cast a wide net to find a brilliant illustrator that could create engaging environments and characters.
 The game uses classic gamification strategy to drive engagement.
 It also includes socially sharable achievements to further awareness.

-Although there was limited time and budget for user testing we continually tested the game and the website that housed it with participants from Y&R and Modstar’s network of friends and family to make sure we were on the right track.
+Although there was limited time and budget for user testing we continually tested the game and the website that housed it with participants from our friends and family network to make sure we were on the right track.
 Fortunately, everyone loved the gaming experience and updates to the UX were minimal.

 The site remains a success year after year with solid engagement.